Hemakuma/cisco-dc-automation/LabGuide/section-2-2-containers.md

 1. Switch to the terminal window
 2. cd `training`
 3. type ` docker-compose up -d`
 4. this should start up the gitlab and jenkins container.
-It will take couple of mins to download the images.
+It will take couple of 10-15 mins to download the images.

   ![docker-comp](/images/docker-comp-1.png)

 5. Wait for this process to finish.
-It should take couple of mins.
 6. Verify that your gitlab and jenkins container is running.
 Type  `docker ps`
 7. type `docker-machine ip default`  Note down this ip somewhere, you will need it throughout this lab.